Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Sleeping Bear Dunes is a National Lakeshore in Michigan.

-With miles of sandy beaches, dense and lush forests, crystal clear inland lakes, and more, Sleeping Bear Dunes is a beautiful National Park in Michigan.
+With miles of sandy beaches, dense and lush forests, crystal clear inland lakes,

 On the park grounds, you can explore a lighthouse, a US Life-Saving Station, quaint coastal villages, and even farmsteads.